Cloud Software Group, Inc. EBX®

 A built-in support for LDAP (Lightweight Directory Access Protocol) has been added and designed as a custom directory implementation.
 This feature enables integration of an existing LDAP directory with EBX®.

-See Built-in LDAP directory and Built-in LDAP directory properties, for more information.
+See LDAP directory and Configuring built-in LDAP directory, for more information.

 Improving the performance with prefilters